octo-technology/OpenTezos/docs/ligo/language-basics.md

   } with u
 ```

-//TODO user, has not been changed ... pas clair
-⚠️ Note that user, has not been changed by the function.
-Rather, the function returned a nameless new version of it with the modified name.

 ## Maps

-//TODO revoir definition map .. pas clair

-Maps are a data structure which associates a value to a key.
+Maps are a data structure which associates a value to a key, thus creating a key-value binding.
 All keys have the same type and all values have the same type.
-The former are called key and, the latter values.
-Together they make up a binding.
-An additional requirement is that the type of the keys must be comparable,
+An additional requirement is that the type of the keys must be comparable.
-in the Michelson sense.

 ### Defining a Map